Theme

 Where it fits

-This belongs in the AI Agents layer.
+Open it as part of the AI Agents layer.
 It is most relevant for readers comparing research agents, deep-research workflows, enterprise-style retrieval, agent evaluation, and blueprint-style examples that show how multiple pieces fit together.

 Reporting note